davidrm-bio/DOTools_py/docs/api/pl.md

 # Plotting `pl`

-The plotting module {mod}`dotools_py.pl` contains a collection of functions for enhance visualisation of sc/snRNA-seq data building on `scanpy` visualisation methods.
+The plotting module {mod}`dotools_py.pl` contains a collection of functions for enhance visualisation of sc/snRNA-seq data.

 ## sc/snRNA
 ```{eval-rst}